 Discovering characters for your book happens in many different ways for a writer.
 Often, these ways will end up surprising you.

-Below, you will meet two of the characters in my middle grade historical novel, FOR THE LIFE OF LILY, and learn how they found me.
+Below, you will meet two of the characters in my middle grade historical novel that found me.

-Lily is pictured below, a female Asian elephant, favored by circuses because of their docile nature and the fact that female Asians do not grow tusks.
+Lily is pictured to the right, a female Asian elephant, favored by circuses because of their docile nature and the fact that female Asians do not grow tusks.

 I first saw this elephant at one of the several circuses I attended while doing research for my book.
 What set her apart from the other elephants was her tattered ear and heavily speckled pink trunk.